fmager/real-time/m0_introduction/s0_intro_to_computing.md

 Most compiled languages are all designed with at least one compiler, usually
 compiling to byte code or machine code.
 However, it is possible to write a compiler after the fact.
-[Cython](https://cython.org/) is one such compiler made for compiling AOT compiling Python.
+[Cython](https://cython.org/) is one such compiler made for AOT compiling Python.
 It benefits quite a bit from having the user perform additional annotations of their Python code,
 allowing for a decent speedup.